Festival of the Arts at EPCOT: The Best Food and Activities for Kids

 Wonderful Walk of Colorful Cuisine food items:

-- House-made Chorizo and Potato Empanada with turmeric aïoli and annatto aïoli (yellow) – Vibrante & Vívido: Encanto Cocina (Between Morocco & France Pavilions)
+• Chorizo And Potato Empanada – Vibrante & Vívido: Encanto Cocina (Between France And Morocco)

 Kid-Friendly Drinks at Epcot’s Art Festival